-Encompassing more than 1,600 acres in Maine’s Hundred-Mile Wilderness region, Borestone Mountain Audubon Sanctuary offers a spectacular array of natural features, including rare older forest, three crystalline ponds, exposed granite crags, and sweeping views.
+Encompassing more than 1,600 acres in Maine’s Hundred Mile Wilderness region, Borestone Mountain Audubon Sanctuary offers a spectacular array of natural features, including rare older forest, three crystalline ponds, exposed granite crags and sweeping, panoramic views.

 View the trails at Maine Trail Finder

 Among Maine’s most popular hiking destinations, Borestone Mountain offers a moderately strenuous, yet kid-friendly climb that culminates with spectacular 360-degree views from two peaks at nearly 2,000 feet.
 With binoculars, hikers sometimes see moose feeding below.

 Connected trails are marked with blazes and lead 2.5 miles from the sanctuary entrance on Bodfish Road to the top of the mountain.

 Base Trail — This 0.8-mile trail begins from the shale-covered access road, at the first kiosk to the left.
 It winds through mature forest and back to the access road, which continues another 0.2 mile to the Visitor Center at Sunrise Pond.